trallard/BAD_days/Day1/Tutorial.md

 The labels correspond to the two tumor classes.
 The evaluation of gol.fac=="ALL" returns
-TRUE for the first twenty seven values and FALSE for the remaining eleven, which is useful as a column index for selecting the expression values of the ALL patients.
+TRUE for the first twenty-seven values and FALSE for the remaining eleven, which is useful as a column index for selecting the expression values of the ALL patients.
 The expression values of gene CCND3 Cyclin D3 from the ALL patients can now be printed to the screen, as follows.